hashicorp/terraform/website/docs/cli/workspaces/index.html.md

 directory with multiple workspaces (using workspace tags), you can use the `terraform workspace` commands to select which remote workspace to use.

-For more information about using Terraform CLI with Terraform Cloud, see [CLI-driven Runs](/docs/cloud/run/cli.html) in the Terraform Cloud docs.
+Refer to [CLI-driven Runs](/docs/cloud/run/cli.html) in the Terraform Cloud documentation for more details about using Terraform CLI with Terraform Cloud.